Skip to content

 Wellness Initiatives Expand answer

-Fellow wellness, including emotional, spiritual, social and physical health, is a crucial component to training and to becoming a professional, compassionate and resilient physician.
+Wellness, including emotional, spiritual, social and physical health, is a crucial component to training and to becoming a professional, compassionate and resilient physician.
 Self-care is a skill which must be continually practiced and reinforced.
-Penn State College of Medicine and Penn State Health are committed to addressing wellness, with multiple resources readily available.
+Penn State College of Medicine and Penn State Health are committed to addressing wellness among residents and fellows, with multiple resources readily available.

 Institutional resources